erikdelange/EXIN-The-Experimental-Interpreter/EXIN language reference.md

 ###### Order of evaluation
 Expression evaluation follows the following rules of precedence:
  *  first read variables (including subscripts and slices) and constants,
- * 	then execute function calls, list and string methods and evaluate parenthesized expressions,
+ * 	then execute function calls, list- and string-methods and evaluate parenthesized expressions,
  *	then the unary operators + - and !
  *	then multiplication and division (normal and modulo)
  *	then addition and subtraction
  *	then the comparisons < <= > and >=
  *	then the comparisons == and !=
  * 	then logical *and*
  *	then logical *or*
  *	then assignment of values (normal and shorthand)